mrjk/python-superconf/README.md

 # SuperConf

+This project is in Beta.

-A powerful and flexible configuration management library for Python, inspired by [ClassyConf](https://classyconf.readthedocs.io/en/latest/).
+A powerful and flexible configuration management library for Python.
 SuperConf provides a clean, type-safe, and intuitive way to handle configuration from multiple sources including environment variables, configuration files, and dictionaries.

-Inspired from cafram and [Cafram](https://classyconf.readthedocs.io/en/latest/)
+Inspired from [Cafram](https://github.com/barbu-it/cafram), forked from [ClassyConf](https://classyconf.readthedocs.io/en/latest/).

 ## Features